Norwegian Spirit: History

 In January 2020 Norwegian Spirit underwent a major renovation project in Marseille, France.
 The ship received six new restaurants, seven new bars and lounges, enhanced public areas, new and modernized staterooms and new hull art.
 The drydock took 43 days and cost over $100 million.

+In autumn 2024, the ship wrapped up a charter contract that saw it sailing from Taiwan over the summer.

 Vessel class

 Norwegian Spirit is a Leo-class cruise ship and was the first ship of this design.
-She was followed by her sister ship Explorer Dream (formerly SuperStar Virgo) which is currently operated by Dream Cruises.
+She was followed by her sister ship Resorts World One (formerly SuperStar Virgo) which is currently operated by Resorts World Cruises.
 No other ships of this particular design were constructed.

 Propulsion

 Four 14-cylinder MAN B&W 14V48 medium speed diesel engines, each producing 14700 kW, driving ABB electric propulsion motors coupled to twin propellers.

 Cruises

 Norwegian Spirit was originally intended to operate cruises in Asia in 2020 following her refurbishment.
 However, this program was cancelled in February 2020 due to COVID-19 concerns and the ship was instead to operate cruises to the Greek Isles for the summer 2020 season.
 However, this program was also cancelled due to NCL suspending all sailings in response to the COVID-19 pandemic.
-The ship is currently slated to resume operations in May 2022 with cruises in the South Pacific and Hawaii.
+She resumed operations in May 2022 with cruises in the South Pacific and Hawaii.